90762 Fürth

 Direction

-From Fürth main station, first walk to Fürther Freiheit.
-Already on this way there is an opportunity to put together a small picnic, be it in bakeries, on the Fürther Markt or in the Milchhäusle.
+From Fürth main station, you first walk to Fürther Freiheit.
+Even on this route, you have the opportunity to put together a small picnic, whether in bakeries, at the Fürther Markt or in the Milchhäusle.

 The Fürther Freiheit square was created in 1938 by demolishing a railway station building that had already ceased operations in 1922.
 Weekly markets were held here until 2012.
-The annual Christmas market, the MichaelisKirchweih church consecration, the Fürth Festival and the New Orleans Festival are still held here.
-There are three large historic 19th century commercial buildings on the square, numbers 2, 4 and 6.
+The annual Christmas market, the MichaelisKirchweih church consecration, the Fürth Festival and the New Orleans Festival still take place here.
+The square is home to three large historic 19th century commercial buildings, numbers 2, 4 and 6.

-You walk a little way along Nürnberger Straße, in the opposite direction of travel.
-Then turn into Engelhardtstraße next to the Babylon cinema and come directly to the Stadtpark.
+Walk along Nürnberger Straße in the opposite direction.
+Then turn into Engelhardtstraße next to the Babylon cinema and you will come directly to the Stadtpark.

-However, the foundation stone for Fürth's intimate relationship with its park was laid by the city garden director Hans Schiller in 1951 with the garden show "Grünen und Blühen".
-The following were created according to his designs: Rose Garden, Reception Garden, Fountain Courtyard and Rhododendron Garden.
-They all enchant people every year with their splendour of blossoms.
+However, the foundation stone for the close relationship between the people of Fürth and their park was laid by the city garden director Hans Schiller in 1951 with the "Green and Blooming" garden show.
+His designs were followed: Rose Garden, Reception Garden, Fountain Courtyard and Rhododendron Garden.
+They all enchant people every year with their floral splendour.
 The municipal school garden was also redesigned.
-Here there are sections for medicinal plants, vegetables and spices, water plants and many different species of native and exotic flora, among others.
-The large playgrounds, an open-air stage and the city park café invite visitors to spend their free time in a fulfilled way, enjoying exercise and fun, peace and culture.
-The tree trail, which is open all year round, offers intellectual nourishment to those hungry for knowledge.
-In the Stadtparkcafé, visitors can relax with a glass of wine or a cappuccino.
+There are sections for medicinal plants, vegetables and spices, aquatic plants and many different species of native and exotic flora.
+The large playgrounds, an open-air stage and the Stadtparkcafé invite visitors to spend their leisure time in a fulfilling way, enjoying exercise and fun, peace and culture.
+The educational tree trail, which is open all year round, offers intellectual nourishment for those hungry for knowledge.
+Visitors can relax with a glass of wine or a cappuccino in the Stadtparkcafé.

-On the south-eastern edge of the park is Fürth's second oldest church, the Protestant Church of the Resurrection, built between 1825 and 1826.
-At that time, the Catholic and Jewish communities also contributed to the financing of the construction.
-In this respect, this church also stands for ecumenism in action.
+On the south-eastern edge of the park is Fürth's second oldest church, the Protestant Church of the Resurrection, which was built between 1825 and 1826, with the Catholic and Jewish communities also helping to finance its construction.
+In this respect, this church also symbolises ecumenism in action.

 Direction

 Now take the path from the school garden down to the Pegnitz, which you cross on the bridge to the Pappelsteig.
-Just after the bridge on the left, your path now leads along the Pegnitz.
-Here you can enjoy the riverbank and the nearby river on the one hand and the wide view over the river floodplain criss-crossed by ditches on the other.
+Just after the bridge on the left, the path now leads along the Pegnitz.
+Here you can enjoy the banks and the nearby river on the one hand and the wide view over the floodplain criss-crossed by ditches on the other.

-Cross under the Ludwigsbrücke bridge and pass the Fürther Freizeit.
-On the next bridge, cross the Pegnitz, pass the playground and arrive directly at your next stage destination, the confluence of the Pegnitz and Rednitz with the popular Fürth lookout point.
+Cross under the Ludwigsbrücke bridge and pass Fürther Freizeit.
+On the next bridge, you cross the Pegnitz, pass the playground and arrive directly at your next stage destination, the confluence of the Pegnitz and Rednitz with the popular Fürth viewpoint.

 Confluence of Pegnitz and Rednitz

-A little hidden, but very well known to Fürth residents, is the confluence of the Rednitz and Pegnitz rivers at Wiesengrund Fürth, level with today's main cemetery.
-This idyllic spot captivates with a beautiful view of the river landscape.
-The wooden platform at the top was built in 2007 and invites you to picnic.
-The place offers the opportunity to look at the natural spectacle of the "river triangle" in peace and quiet.
-Here the Rednitz and the Pegnitz become the Regnitz.
-The large playground right next to it is also perfect for families.
+The confluence of the Rednitz and Pegnitz rivers at Wiesengrund Fürth, near today's main cemetery, is a little hidden but very well-known among Fürth residents.
+This idyllic spot offers a beautiful view of the river landscape.
+The wooden platform at the top was built in 2007 and is ideal for picnics.
+The place offers the opportunity to view the natural spectacle of the "river triangle" in peace and quiet.
+This is where the Rednitz and the Pegnitz become the Regnitz.
+The large playground right next door is also perfect for families.

 Direction

-From the vantage point at the confluence of the Pegnitz and Rednitz rivers, do not go back along the path, but continue to follow it, this time along the Rednitz, to the first bridge.
+From the viewpoint at the confluence of the Pegnitz and Rednitz rivers, follow the path further, this time along the Rednitz, until you reach the first bridge.

-The name "Rednitz" comes from Slavic.
-It is assumed that it meant "beautiful river" at that time.
-In the early Middle Ages, the Rednitz was travelled by flat boats, which was not only faster but also safer than travelling by land.
+The name Rednitz comes from the Slavic language.
+It is assumed that it meant "beautiful river" back then.
+In the early Middle Ages, the Rednitz was travelled by flat-bottomed boats, which was not only faster but also safer than travelling by land.
 Once you have crossed the bridge, take the path that leads to the left across the meadow.
-Keep following the path through the meadows until you pass under the Würzburger Straße.
+Keep following the path through the meadows until you pass under Würzburger Straße.
 When the subway is about 150 metres behind you, turn left onto a path.
-Now you are directly at the Rednitzgraben.
+You are now directly at the Rednitzgraben.

 Rednitzgraben

-The Rednitzgraben was artificially created in 2007.
-The Rednitz and the Pegnitz pass dams and transverse structures, supply power plants and pass through weirs.
-For fish and other aquatic life, such facilities are usually an insurmountable obstacle.
-The Rednitzgraben, like the Pegnitzgraben, is intended to serve as a diversion for aquatic life, so to speak, and is also well accepted by the animals.
-The project was funded by the local power plant operator.
-However, the Rednitzgraben does not only serve ecological purposes.
-On its banks, recreation-seekers can find a quiet spot directly on the water.
+The Rednitzgraben was created artificially in 2007.
+The Rednitz and Pegnitz rivers pass dams and transverse structures, supply power stations and pass through weirs.
+For fish and other aquatic life, such structures usually represent an insurmountable obstacle.
+The Rednitzgraben, like the Pegnitzgraben, is intended to serve as a diversion for aquatic life and is well accepted by the animals.
+The project was subsidised by the local power plant operator.
+However, the Rednitzgraben not only fulfils ecological purposes.
+On its banks, those seeking relaxation will find a quiet spot right by the water.
 It is perfect for families in particular, as the water is shallow and of good quality.
-It offers welcome cooling on hot summer days.
+It offers a welcome cool-down on hot summer days.

-Walkers who decide to have a picnic here should please remember to take litter back with them.
-The spot is as natural as possible, so there are no rubbish bins or the like here.
+Hikers who decide to have a picnic here should remember to take their rubbish with them.
+The spot is as natural as possible, so there are no rubbish bins or the like.

 Direction

 Once you have taken a short break on the banks of the Rednitzgraben, simply follow the path further upstream.
-At the next bridge you cross the river and stand right on the riverbank promenade.
+Cross the river at the next bridge and you are already on the riverside promenade.

-The riverside promenade along the Rednitz is a footpath and cycle path built in 2007.
+The riverside promenade along the Rednitz is a foot and cycle path built in 2007.
 What sounds unspectacular at first is one of the most popular places in Fürth.
 As soon as it gets warmer, sunbathers gather here and visitors stroll along the promenade.
 The promenade has boat moorings.
 The Café Badehaus provides guests with fresh drinks and also offers a wide range of cultural activities.
-Barbecues are allowed at the lower end of the promenade (towards Siebenbogenbrücke).
-Those looking for a little more peace and quiet will find secluded corners in the nearby meadows at Wiesengrund to enjoy a beautiful summer day.
+Barbecues are available at the lower end of the promenade (towards Siebenbogenbrücke).
+Those looking for a little more peace and quiet will find secluded spots to enjoy a beautiful summer's day in the nearby meadows at Wiesengrund.

 Badstraße 8